-While there have been wide-ranging international efforts to measure the scale of cross-border population flows, estimation of within-country migration flows are particularly prone to inaccuracies, lack of timely updates, and lack of disaggregation, e.g., by age (Checchi et al, 2017; Ratnayake et al, 2022).
+While there have been wide-ranging international efforts to measure the scale of cross-border population flows, estimation of within-country migration flows is particularly prone to inaccuracies, lack of timely updates, and lack of disaggregation, e.g., by age (Checchi et al, 2017; Ratnayake et al, 2022).
 This also applies in the context of the ongoing Russia-Ukraine War, which triggered the largest humanitarian crisis in Europe since World War II.
-As of December 2023, over 28 million border crossings from Ukraine have been registered since the start of the war (24 February 2022), in addition to 6 million Ukrainians who sought refuge in neighboring countries and another 5 million within the borders of their country (UNHCR, 2023b; IOM, 2023).
+As of April 2024, over 39 million border crossings from Ukraine have been registered since the start of the war (24 February 2022), in addition to 6.5 million Ukrainians who sought refuge in neighbouring countries and another 3.5 million within the borders of their country (UNHCR, 2024; IOM, 2023).

 The volatile situation of the conflict has resulted in pendular migration not only between Ukraine and adjacent countries but also within the country itself.
 Although public authorities have a good understanding of the population flow to and from receiving countries, less is known about the Ukrainians’ displacement pattern at the sub-national level (Rowe et al., 2022).
+This is a crucial limitation, as Ukraine currently lacks intermediary institutions that could ensure periodic assessments throughout the country.
 To date, most information on IDPs is collected by humanitarian organizations through either phone- or field-based surveys (Baal and Ronkainen, 2017; Leasure et al, 2023).
 In a conflict or disaster, however, these traditional data sources often fail to provide accurate and timely information, especially during the acute phase of the displacement crisis (Baal and Ronkainen, 2017; Ratnayake et al, 2022).
 In armed conflicts, on-the-ground enumerators can be exposed to life-threatening risks, or have their access hindered by either infrastructural damages or inaccessibility to more remote areas (Abdelmagid and Checchi, 2018).
 As a consequence, most countries rely on a patchwork of IDP estimates that arise from various independent assessments, each of which is collected for different purposes that ultimately yield conflicting IDP estimates (Baal and Ronkainen, 2017).

-In light of such limitations, the use of non-traditional data for monitoring mobility patterns has gained momentum among both the scientific and the humanitarian community due to their untapped potential to sidestep some of the current data limi- tations (Baal and Ronkainen, 2017; Quinn et al, 2018; Weber et al, 2021).
-A large body of work has looked at the potential use of anonymized call detail records (CDR) from mobile phone operators to monitor mobility patterns, in particular in the context of communicable diseases, and most recently during the COVID-19 pandemic (Williams et al, 2015; Wesolowski et al, 2012, 2016; Oliver et al, 2020).
+In light of such limitations, the use of non-traditional data for monitoring mobility patterns has gained momentum among both the scientific and the humanitarian community due to their untapped potential to sidestep some of the current data limitations (Baal and Ronkainen, 2017; Quinn et al, 2018; Weber et al, 2021).
+A substantial body of research has explored the potential use of anonymized call detail records (CDR) from mobile phone operators to monitor mobility patterns (Williams et al, 2015; Wesolowski et al, 2016).
+For example, studies have shown how CDR can track the spread of communicable diseases, such as the work by Wesolowski et al (2012) on malaria, and Oliver et al (2020) on COVID-19.
+Additionally, CDR data has been useful to measure communication patterns within particular communities such as the Syrian refugees in Turkey (Bakker et al, 2019), as well as to analyze internal displacement trends as exposed by Shibuya et al (2024) in the context of the Russia-Ukraine war.